Shikaga/PitchBlackAnalysis/index.md

 *Pitch Black* is science-fiction horror film starring Vin Diesel.
 It has all the elements of a classic survival horror flick: A tough guy, a villain, lethal monsters and, of course, a disparate group of survivors waiting to be killed for the viewing pleasure of the audience.
 But above all this, one element stands out in the film: the character of Richard B. Riddick.

-But, while Pitch Black may have all the trappings of generic horror movie, it goes far beyond that, breaking the bounds of mediocrity and becoming, in my opinion at least, a near perfect film.
+But, while *Pitch Black* may have all the trappings of generic horror movie, it goes far beyond that, breaking the bounds of mediocrity and becoming, in my opinion at least, a near perfect film.

 And with a successful horror movie with a strong group of core fans, a sequel cannot be far behind.
-After all, there are a lot of similarities between Pitch Black and Ridley Scott's horror masterpiece, Alien.
+After all, there are a lot of similarities between *Pitch Black* and Ridley Scott's horror masterpiece, Alien.
 And James Cameron's sequel to Alien, Aliens, is an action movie triumph.
 Take your main character, throw them back into the fray in a larger story with more aliens and bigger explosions, complete with nukes from orbit, and you have motion picture gold.
-Why can't this work for Pitch Black?
+Why can't this work for *Pitch Black*?

 Sadly, this was not to be the destiny of the Riddick franchise.
-The ill conceived Chronicles of Riddick, failed at so base a level that it looked like the it would take the franchise down with it.
+The ill conceived *Chronicles of Riddick*, failed at so base a level that it looked like the it would take the franchise down with it.
 From the plot, to the dialog, the editing, characters and villains, it is quite hard to say anything good about the film.
 There are perhaps a few good individual scenes, but I sure can't think of any right now.

 Apparently, producers felt the same way, and it seemed like the Riddick franchise was dead in the water for the better part of a decade, as far the silver screen was concerned (although it has supposedly had a favourable run of attached video games, a rare occurance in a world of low budget video game cash ins).
 But Vin Diesel was not so easily deterred.
-Becoming an action movie star in the intervening time since Pitch Black, thanks in large part to the Fast and Furious franchise now going into it's seventh incarnation, Vin Diesel sunk his own money into producing another sequel.
+Becoming an action movie star in the intervening time since *Pitch Black*, thanks in large part to the Fast and Furious franchise now going into it's seventh incarnation, Vin Diesel sunk his own money into producing another sequel.

-In the third film, simply called "Riddick", Vin Diesel reprises his role in what is by and large a remake of Pitch Black.
+In the third film, simply called *Riddick*, Vin Diesel reprises his role in what is by and large a remake of *Pitch Black*.
 Gone is the convoluted world building and supernatural plot lines.
-A back to basics Riddick vs the Elements film tries to exploit what made Pitch Black so good, and while it doesn't quite stick the landing, it was a good effort.
+A back to basics Riddick vs the Elements film tries to exploit what made *Pitch Black* so good, and while it doesn't quite stick the landing, it was a good effort.

 But why?
-What is it that makes Pitch Black so good, Chronicles so bad and Riddick mediocre at best?
+What is it that makes *Pitch Black* so good, *Chronicles* so bad and *Riddick* mediocre at best?

 Part 1: Hero